cmas1/HolorLib/docs/getting_started/install.md

 !!! tip
     1. It may be necessary to call the command ``make uninstall`` with superuser privileges (using ``sudo``) depending on how and where the files were installed.
-    2. If `install_manifest.txt` was deleted, the installed files must be removed directly by the user.
+    2. If `install_manifest.txt` was deleted, the installed files must be manually removed by the user.

 ## Method 2.
 Installation without CMake
-HolorLib can also be used by simply copying the header files into a project
+HolorLib can also be used by simply copying the header files into a project.

 ``` bash
    git clone TBD <destination_path>